OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

 is a tree to represent the multiplicity of the suppliers.

 A participant in the ad auction must  wait for the reception of Transmission Reponses, or acknowledgment if PAF User Id and Prefereences were not used, to its own Transmission Requests before sending back its own Transmission Response.

-### Audit Log and Transaction Results

-The Audit Log of a Transaction is the audit of all its Transmissions and their associated User Id and Preferences.
-The audit is accomplished thanks to the digital signatures of the Transmissions, the Seed and the User Id and Preferences.

-To build for the Audit Log, Transmission Requests include their "parents" which are all the Transaction Requests that were necessary to create the current Transmission.
-This structure is an array to represent a single path.

 ### Signatures